-Ms. Sinderson has also been part of the trial teams in several additional securities litigations through which the firm has successfully recovered hundreds of millions of dollars on behalf of injured investors.
+Ms. Sinderson has also been part of the trial teams in numerous other securities litigations that have successfully recovered hundreds of millions of dollars on behalf of injured investors.
 She served as a senior member of the teams that recovered $210 million in In re Salix Pharmaceuticals, Ltd. Securities Litigation, and $74 million in the take-private merger litigation San Antonio Fire and Police Pension Fund et al v.
-Dole Food Co. et al. She was also a member of the trial team that prosecuted the action against Washington Mutual, Inc. and certain of its former officers and directors for alleged fraudulent conduct in the thrift’s home lending operations, an action which resulted in a recovery of $208.5 million, one of the largest settlements achieved in a case related to the fallout of the subprime crisis and the largest recovery ever achieved in a securities class action in the Western District of Washington.
+Dole Food Co. et al. She was also a member of the trial team that prosecuted the action against Washington Mutual, Inc. and certain of its former officers and directors for alleged fraudulent conduct in the thrift’s home lending operations.
+The action resulted in a recovery of $208.5 million, the largest recovery ever achieved in a securities class action in the Western District of Washington.
 Some of her other prominent prosecutions include the In re Bristol-Myers Squibb Co.
-Securities Litigation, which resulted in a recovery of $125 million, as well as In re Biovail Corporation Securities Litigation, which resulted in a recovery of $138 million for defrauded investors and represents the second largest recovery in any securities case involving a Canadian issuer.
+Securities Litigation, which resulted in a recovery of $125 million; and In re Biovail Corporation Securities Litigation, which resulted in a recovery of $138 million for defrauded investors and represents the second largest recovery in any securities case involving a Canadian issuer.

-Ms. Sinderson was recently recognized as a national “Rising Star” by Law360 for her work in securities litigation.
-She was also named to Benchmark Litigation’s “Under 40 Hot List,” which recognizes her as one the nation’s most accomplished legal partners under the age of 40.
+In 2016, Ms. Sinderson was recognized as a national “Rising Star” by Law360 for her work in securities litigation and was named to Benchmark Litigation’s “Under 40 Hot List,” which recognizes her as one the nation’s most accomplished legal partners under the age of 40.
 She is also regularly selected as a New York “Rising Star” by Super Lawyers.